When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 6. Cambria

-The first of the serifs on this list, Cambria is known for its even proportions that make it easy to read even at smaller sizes.
+The first of the serif fonts on this list, Cambria is known for its even proportions that make it easy to read even at smaller sizes.

 7. Georgia